 ISail Whitsundays highly recommends travel insurance.
-This is important especially if you are on a tight schedule.
-Unstable weather can cause transport delays particularly in our summer months.
+This is important especially if you are on a tight schedule and in case you contract covid-19.
+Unstable weather and extreme weather events in either our location or the location you travel from can cause transport delays.
 We do not refund or re-schedule tours for late arrivals.
 Your insurance should cover any costs of you not been able to make our departure.
 Medical travel insurance is also recommended.
-Travel insurance is widely available (e.g. https://www.canstar.com.au/travel-insurance/), ask your travel agent.

 You will not need much.
 Please bring all your things in a small soft bag (no roller suitcases or large back packs, please).
 Luggage storage is available for $5 p.p. at Check-In (ABC Travel).

 Serious seasickness is pretty uncommon, occasionally people feel unwell for short periods but normally recover quickly.
 If you are dehydrated you are far more likely to suffer sickness.
 The best prevention against sea-sickness is to arrive well hydrated and fed.
-If you have not had a minimum of 1.5lt of water today your are already dehydrated.
+If you have not had a minimum of 1.5 litres of water before departure you are already dehydrated.

-Stress is another big cause, stress produces histamines which will make you susceptible, so don’t worry about getting sick and you probably won’t.
+Stress is another big cause, stress produces histamines which will make you susceptible.

-Natural remedies like ginger tablets are helpful, However If you are really prone to motion sickness see a doctor or a chemist and get some medication and advice.
+Natural remedies like ginger tablets are helpful, However If you are really prone to motion sickness see a doctor or a chemist and get medication well before the tour.

 Irukandji jellyfish are nearly invisible and stings are relatively rare.
-They are not unique to the Whitsundays and are found in the warm water throughout the asia pacific region.
-Irukandji is now the generic name given to a small species of cuboid jellyfish (with one tentacle in each corner) that cause the Irukandji syndrome.
-A tiny transparent jellyfish with a maximum bell diameter of just 12-70mm.
+They are not unique to the Whitsundays and are found throughout the asia pacific region.
+Irukandji is the name given to a small species of cuboid jellyfish that cause the Irukandji syndrome.
+A tiny transparent jellyfish with a maximum bell diameter of just 12mm.
 All species of Irukandji are transparent and practically impossible to see in the water.
-Most Irukandji stings occur between October-May, with the average being 6-8 stings per year for the whole Whitsunday region.
-Stings have been recorded in the winter months but are rare.
+Most Irukandji stings occur between October-May, with the average being around 20 stings per year for the whole Whitsunday region (around 1 million water users per year).
+The tour operator provides protective suits for the duration of the tour.
 In many other parts of the world operators simply do not inform guests of risks such as this.
 In Australia we are required to inform guests of the risks associated with adventure activities.
-Thousands of people snorkel Queensland reefs every week and the risks posed by marine creatures are small.

 You will see jellyfish of various sizes and forms while snorkelling.
 Please keep in mind there are over 200 species of jellyfish in the Whitsundays area but only 1 rare type poses a risk to humans.